L0giXX/MongoDB_API/README.md

 ## Smart Monitoring Dashboard

-My part of the diploma thesis is the development of an API, which is using MongoDB as the database mangagement system.
+My part of the diploma thesis is the development of an API, which is using MongoDB as the database.
 The code is written in Python and I am using the popular Web-Framework FastAPI.

 ### Functions